opf/openproject/docs/faq/README.md

 ## Learn more about OpenProject

-### How do I get access to the OpenProject premium features?
+### How do I get access to the OpenProject Enterprise add-ons?
 We offer the premium functions of OpenProject (incl. boards) for two different OpenProject variants:

 * For the OpenProject Enterprise cloud edition (hosted by us),